 The NFU first called for a commission to uphold British farming’s high production standards post-Brexit in September 2019.
 You can read more about this by clicking here.
 In January 2020, the NFU mobilised a huge coalition of farming, environmental, animal welfare and public health organisations to write a letter to Prime Minister Boris Johnson calling for British food standards to be protected in future trade deals.
 At NFU Conference in February 2019, former Defra Secretary of State Michael Gove agreed in principle to the NFU’s asks.

 International Trade Secretary Liz Truss confirmed the establishment of the Trade and Agriculture Commission on 29 June, following the unprecedented success of the NFU’s high profile public pressure campaign on food standards, which culminated in a petition signed by more than a million people and more than 78,000 people writing to their MP using the NFU’s online tool.
 In July, it was announced that the NFU would represent farming as a member of the Commission and its scope was agreed through close consultation between DIT, Defra and the NFU, alongside other stakeholders.
 You can read more about this here.

 What happens next?

-The Agriculture Bill will return to the House of Commons in October, where MPs will decide whether this and other amendments will pass into law.
+The Agriculture Bill is expected to return to the House of Commons in November, when Parliament returns from recess.
+Then, MPs will decide whether these amendments will pass into law.
 The NFU wants Parliament to be provided with independent advice about the impact every trade deal will have on British food and farming standards before it decides whether to accept or reject those trade deals.
 The NFU will continue to lobby MPs and mobilise support from the public in order to call on the government to make provision in law that it will not agree trade deals which would allow food into this country that would be illegal for farmers to produce here.

 Watch: See how NFU President Minette Batters thanked the British public for their support on this and other issues on Back British Farming Day